anshuldante/ai-ds-ml-practical/machine-learning-ai-foundations-linear-regression/readme.md

 * #### Regression Challenges

   * Visual examination becomes more difficult.
-  * Multicollinearity, when you have a single variables this is not a problem but in multi-regression it is!
+  * Multicollinearity, when you have a single variable this is not a problem but in multi-regression it is!
   * Interactions.
   * Attribute importance to each variable.
   * Juggling multiple problems all at once.